haskellfoundation/tech-proposals/proposals/2022-01-31-haskell-optimization-handbook.md

 ### Phase 0: Initialization
 This is an initialization phase, its purpose is to get the project up and running and ready for external contributions.
-This phase is completed when:
+Note that the last item of each phases' checklist is a community check-in.
+Phase0 is completed when:

  - [ ] : Working repository for the book is setup.
  - [ ] : Continuous integration for the book is setup and the book builds for